 - Some exceptions which make observers partially visible to external company users without the manage people permission:

 - If an observer is assigned to a task, time log, or milestone, external company users who can see those items on the project will see the observer listed as the assignee.

 - If an observer is added to a project team, they will then be visible to any people in external companies who can see those teams.

-- If an observer comments on an item, their name and company will be visible to everyone within the comment details and comment chain.
+- If an observer comments on an item, their name, company, and avatar will be visible to everyone who has access to the comment details and comment chain.

-Note: Client users and collaborators cannot be set as observers on a project.
+Note: External company users (standard, client, and collaborators) and owner company collaborators cannot be set as observers on a project.